Stefan-Olt/MISRC/misrc_tools/README.md

 ### Usage

-- Run tools without arguments to see options
+- Run tools without arguments to see all options

 Example: